fisherinsz/c_unit_test_example/README.md

 # How to run
 download it, and run ./run.sh
 # Modify and Fix the test
-In file ten.c, try to do the following changes, and rerun the  test by:  ./run.sh -t
+In file add2.c, try to do the following changes, and rerun the  test by:  ./run.sh -t
 ```
-  // return j*10;
+  return j+3;  // change from return j+2;
-  return add2(j*10);
 ```
 What happend? some test faild, why fail? how to fix it?
 Why the test on foo (test_foo) not fail?